 MANUAL is promulgated as a ready-reference to be used in applicable situations.

-therefore by law they exercise control over the Police Department.
-Generally, all orders, directives, inquiries, reports,
+Department; therefore by law they exercise control over the Police Department.
+Generally, all orders, directives, inquiries,

-hearings, and policy information will be transacted through the Chief of Police.
-However, the Commission Members have the
+reports, hearings, and policy information will be transacted through the Chief of Police.
+However, the Commission Members

-authority to assume control and direct the official actions of the members of the Department when acting in their official
+have the authority to assume control and direct the official actions of the members of the Department when acting in their

-capacity.
-In addition, the Commission Members, when acting, may require manual accountability from individual members of the
+official capacity.
+In addition, the Commission Members, when acting, may require manual accountability from individual members

-Department.
-However, communications to the Board shall be through the “Chain of Command” and as stated elsewhere
+of the Department.
+However, communications to the Board shall be through the “Chain of Command” and as stated

-with, hamper, interpose himself, direct or control police operations, or otherwise influence police policy except as provided
+to interfere with, hamper, interpose himself, direct or control police operations, or otherwise influence police policy except

-is organized under traditional administrative principles.
-There is a Field Service Division and Administrative Service Division.
+Department is organized under traditional administrative principles.
+There is a Field Service Division and Administrative

+Service Division.
 There is a Chief of Police, Lieutenant(s), Sergeants, Detectives, and Police Officers.
-There is an Administrative Secretary
+There is an Administrative

 duties, shall be made by the Chief of Police.
 Promotions to supervisory ranks shall be made in accordance with the regulations and procedures instituted